DMFT-evolution/DYNAMITE/docs/concepts/algorithm.md

 This reduces the asymptotic cost from \(\mathcal{O}(T^3)\) to sublinear in the total simulated time (see paper for precise exponents and regimes), enabling orders-of-magnitude longer runs.

-Important: DYNAMITE uses exactly the non-equidistant, nested grid defined in the arXiv paper.
+Important: DYNAMITE uses exactly the non-equidistant, nested grid defined in the Phys.
+Rev. Lett. article.
 The performance gains critically rely on this grid; substituting an equidistant grid typically destroys sublinear scaling.
 See Interpolation grids for details.

 ## Discrete scheme and data layout